tomphp/PhpBook/01-the-development-environment.md

 `vagrant up`

-This may take some time and you may be prompted to enter your password to allow Vagant to `sudo` to update some config files, but just be patient.
+This may take some time and you may be prompted to enter your password to allow Vagrant to `sudo` to update some config files, but just be patient.

-When it is done, open your brower and enter the IP address we selected earlier into the location bar like so:
+When it is done, open your browser and enter the IP address we selected earlier into the location bar like so:

 `http://192.168.5.1/`

 If all has gone to plan you should see `Hello wonderful World!` displayed on the page!
-Success, we have created a PHP development enviroment for our project without installing and configuring a webserver on our local machine.
+Success, we have created a PHP development environment for our project without installing and configuring a webserver on our local machine.

 Once you have marvelled in the glory of Vagrant you can shut down the virtual machine by typing: